 Prof Anne Holohan, the PI of the project, introduced the plan of evaluation workshops and discussed the PowerPoint slides that will be shown by trainers, as well as the forms needed for evaluation.
 There were lots of useful comments from the participants that we will be taking into account when finalising the preparations.
 Next Anne and Mascia Toussaint from Enquirya introduced the pre-game quiz and everyone had a chance to try a section of it on the iPads or laptops.

 After the break, Mads Haahr from Haunted Planets demonstrated how to play the game, stressing all the important issues like the user ID, differentness modes, pausing and saving the game and accessing the assessment results.
-This led on to the next presentation by Mathew Nicholson from Adapt, who explained the in-game assessment and how to read the result.
+This led on to the presentation by a representative of Adapt and a special consultant for Fully-Verified.
+He explained the in-game assessment and how to read the result.
 Later we discussed the post-game quiz and the trainer’s manual and eventually the interview questions that will end the evaluation workshop.

 It was a busy, but very informative day with an excellent contribution from everyone who participated.
 We have made a note of all the comments and suggestions and these will feed into the final evaluation.